 If you're familiar with computers, mice, discs and so on, and you want to start doing something right away, start by trying out some of the computer's own applications.
-For example, play a tune with !Maestro (this will sound even better if you listen through a pair of 'personal stereo' headphones - see Headphones on page 85):
+For example, play a tune with !Maestro (this will sound even better if you listen through a pair of 'personal stereo' headphones - see Headphones on page 88):

-- Put the Applications disc into the floppy disc drive and click Select (the lefthand mouse button) on the floppy drive icon. - 2 Double-click Select on the App2 directory. - 3 Double-click on the Tunes directory. - 4 Double-click on Fanfare (for example). - Click Menu (middle mouse button) over Fanfare's window to display a menu.
+- I Put the Applications disc into the floppy disc drive and click Select (the lefthand mouse button) on the floppy drive icon.
+If your computer has a hard disc, just click Select on the hard disc drive icon instead. - 2 Double-click Select on the App2 directory. - 3 Double-click on the Tunes directory. - 4 Double-click on Fanfare (for example). - 5 Click Menu (middle mouse button) over Fanfare's window to display a menu.
 Click Select on the Play option to start.
 Choose Play again to stop!